-Twenty five years ago the Somerset based trainer Martin Pipe hit the headlines when his horse Strands Of Gold won the Hennessy Cognac Gold Cup at Newbury.
+Twenty five years ago the Somerset based trainer Martin Pipe hit the headlines when his horse Strands Of Gold won the Hennessy Cognac Gold Cup (now the Ladbrokes Trophy) at Newbury.
 The nine year old’s victory in the prestigious steeplechase handicap helped Martin Pipe secure his first National Hunt trainers title in the 1988-89 season, a feat he repeated a further fourteen times.
 He ended career with a total of 4,182 winners, which also included the Grand National with Minnehoma in 1994.
 He retired in 2006 when he handed the reins over to his son David.

 Strands Of Gold was originally in the stable of Jimmy Fitzgerald at Malton, Yorkshire, who trained the horse to 4th place, beaten nine lengths, in the 1986 Newbury jumping showpiece.
 Although the horse had just slightly lost his way; Pipe was delighted when the owners decided to move him to Pond House.

 At 16.2 hands high Fitzgerald thought he had a genuine Grand National contender so when the horse was given the feather weight of 10st 3lb’s by the handicapper for the 1988 event the Pipe team dreamed of Aintree glory.
 On the 9th April 1988 in his first start for his new trainer, the 20/1 chance with stable and champion jockey, Peter Scudamore on board jumped and travelled well until at Becher’s Brook on the second circuit he buckled on landing when in the lead.
 As Pipe recollected “He was going extremely well and full of running”.
 He looked certain at the time to be involved in the finish”.